 How to Freeze Your Credit

-To freeze your credit, you’ll have to file a request with each of the credit bureaus one by one.
+To freeze your credit, you will have to file a request with each of the credit bureaus one by one.
 You can do so online, over the phone, or by mail.
 Here are the major credit bureaus credit freeze contact information:

-During your credit freeze request, you’ll be asked to verify your identity by providing your SSN, birth date, and other personal information.
+During your credit freeze request, you will be asked to verify your identity by providing your SSN, birth date, and other personal information.
 After that, you will set a PIN that will enable you to freeze and unfreeze your credit moving forward.

-Whether you request your credit freeze online or over the phone, the credit bureau is legally required to enact the freeze within 24 hours.
+Whether you request your credit freeze online or over the phone, the credit bureau is legally required to enact the freeze within one business day.
 If you request your credit freeze by mail, the credit bureau has up to three business days to complete your request.

 How Long Do Credit Freezes Last?

 In most states, your credit freeze will stay in place until you request to unfreeze it.
 However, some states automatically lift credit freezes after seven years.
-Remember, just as you froze your credit with each credit bureau, you’ll need to unfreeze it with each credit bureau too.
+Remember, just as you froze your credit with each credit bureau, you will need to unfreeze it with each credit bureau too.

 How to Unfreeze Your Credit

-Freezing your credit can keep it safe while you’re not actively applying for new loans or credit cards.
+Freezing your credit can keep it safe while you are not actively applying for new loans or credit cards.
 But, what about when you need to fill out a formal credit application?

-To ensure your application can get approved, you’ll need to unfreeze your credit first.
+To ensure your application can get approved, you will need to unfreeze your credit first.
 If you know which credit bureau your lender is going to use, you can simply unfreeze that credit bureau’s report.
 If not, you should go ahead and unfreeze all three.

 After calling the credit bureau or logging into your online account, you can choose from the following unfreezing options:

-The credit bureaus are required to unfreeze your credit within one hour of receiving your request.
+The credit bureaus are required to unfreeze your credit within one hour of receiving your request online or by phone.

 How to Lock Your Credit

-If you choose to use credit locks instead, you’ll have to sign up for each credit bureau’s credit lock service individually.
+If you choose to use credit locks instead, you will have to sign up for each credit bureau’s credit lock service individually.

 How Much Do Credit Locks Cost?

-Once you’re signed up for the appropriate credit lock subscription with each credit bureau, you can lock your credit from their app or website in a few clicks.
-As soon as you’ve set up your credit lock, it should take effect immediately.
+Once you are signed up for the appropriate credit lock subscription with each credit bureau, you can lock your credit from their app or website in a few clicks.
+As soon as you have set up your credit lock, it should take effect immediately.

 How Long Do Credit Locks Last?